 We will make all payments in respect of the Notes to all Holders of such Notes without withholding or deduction for, or on account of, any taxes, assessments or other governmental charges ("relevant tax") imposed or levied by or on behalf of New Zealand or, in the case of the ANZNIL Notes, the United Kingdom or any political subdivision or authority in or of either of the foregoing jurisdictions or any other jurisdiction where the payor is domiciled or has a principal place of business (each, a "relevant jurisdiction") unless the withholding or deduction is required by law.
-In that event, we will pay such additional amounts as may be necessary so that the Holder would have received in respect of the Notes without such withholding or deduction.
+In that event, we will pay such additional amounts as may be necessary so that the net amount received by the Holder of the Notes, after such withholding or deduction, will equal the amount that the Holder would have received in respect of the Notes without such withholding or deduction.
 However, we will pay no additional amounts: